 J.R.
 Ewing, a Texas oil baron, uses manipulation and blackmail to achieve his ambitions, both business and personal.
 He often comes into conflict with his brother Bobby, his arch-enemy Cliff Barnes and his long-suffering wife Sue Ellen.

 The residents of Knots Landing, a coastal suburb of Los Angeles, deal with various issues such as infidelity, health scares, rape, murder, kidnapping, assassinations, drug smuggling, corporate intrigue and criminal investigations.

 It has been two years since Bobby and Sue Ellen Ewing took over control of Ewing Oil.
 Although J.R. is successfully managing a large oil conglomerate, he wants to once again own his ...
 See full summary »

-Years after J.R.
-Ewing lost Ewing Oil and apparently committed suicide, we learn that he is alive and well.
-He returns to Dallas, and plots to bring his family back together, and regain control of Ewing Oil from arch-enemy Cliff Barnes.
+Five years after J.R.
+Ewing lost Ewing Oil and apparently committed suicide, he turns up alive and well.
+He returns to Dallas and plots to bring his family back together, and regain control of Ewing Oil from his archenemy Cliff Barnes.

-Popular evening 'soap-opera' style television drama.
-The show was set in Dallas and chronicled the exploits of wealthy Texas oil millionaires.
+Popular evening soap opera-style television drama.
+The show was set in Dallas, Texas and chronicled the exploits of wealthy Texas oil millionaires.
 Many of the plots revolved around shady business dealings and dysfunctional family dynamics.Written by

 Tad Dibbern <DIBBERN_D@a1.mscf.upenn.edu>

 11 of 14 people found this review helpful.

 Was this review helpful to you?